 - Not Great For Cold Weather

 It keeps wind and rain out while providing solid ventilation.
 The Airshed is greatly appreciated when gaining a hill in a shower while trail running or mountain biking.
-It also packs down into the pocket for easy storage in a trail running vest or climbing harness.
+It also packs into the pocket for easy storage in a trail running vest or climbing harness.
 It all depends on which climate you spend more time hiking around or your hiking style with similar feature sets.

 I love to carry this jacket in my back pocket or water bottle holder when mountain biking if I’m worried about inclement weather or on colder days.
 In particular, this is a terrific option for fast hikers, trail runners, or bikers seeking protection without dying of heat.